Remove dead air from a podcast, voice memo, or voiceover.

 What format works best?

 Any common audio format.
-WAV is most precise; MP3 works fine.
+WAV gives the cleanest detection; MP3 works fine.

 Does my audio upload?